imranpollob/react-shop/README.md

-## Lesson-4
+## Lesson-6

-Adding routing with react-router, then creating new routes for our existing homepage and our new hats page
+Create collection-preview and collection-item components for the shop page

 # How to fork and clone